 Though Zeugma was still an important Roman and subsequently Byzantine city well into the 6th century, the mounting pressure on the Empire’s borders and later Arab raids led to its eventual abandonment.

-Today much of the site is now underwater due to modern dam building projects.
-Amazingly, what is left of Zeugma itself has been protected to ensure it will survive the waters and be preserved for the future.
+Today, much of the site is underwater due to modern dam building projects.
+Amazingly, what is left of Zeugma itself has been protected to ensure it will survive any water damage and remain preserved.
 The higher areas of the ancient city are also under renewed excavation, and protective structures have been put in place to cover the newly discovered remains of this ancient city.

 Though not open to the public at this stage, those interested in seeing the remains of this ancient city should head to nearby Gaziantep where the impressive Zeugma Mosaic Museum contains an amazing number of brilliantly preserved mosaics from the site.